As I prepared this post about storytelling in marketing, my mind went back to 2015, when I started freelancing.

-I disliked my earnings.
-That teaching job was my experience of being overworked and underpaid.
+I wasn’t happy with how much I earned.
+It was my first experience of being overworked and underpaid.

 One day, a stranger I met online told me about a writers’ group on WhatsApp.
 Neither do I know that would be the beginning of my freelance writing or that I would experience one of the worst scams of my life.

 The rest of the story comes later in this article, but we have to discuss today’s topic.